Written by: Shannon E. Pratt-Phillips, PhD

 To allow an equine athlete to perform to his genetic potential – to jump high and/or run fast – as well as ward off fatigue and prevent injuries, we need to meet his nutrient requirements and refine what fuels he is burning as he works.

 The calorie (energy) requirements of an athlete depend on the frequency, intensity, and duration of his workload, and also on factors such as rider weight or environmental conditions.
 Protein requirements for muscle development will also increase, but not at the same scale as energy requirements, and are easily met when overall food intake is increased.
 The electrolytes sodium, chloride, and potassium are also required in higher amounts as they are lost in sweat.
-Other nutrient needs such as calcium, phosphorus, and vitamin E will also increase with work.
+Other nutrient and feeding needs such as calcium, phosphorus, and vitamin E will also increase with work.

 Muscle uses a molecule called adenosine triphosphate (ATP) to function, which can be generated from the metabolism of fat, carbohydrate, or protein (typically, protein metabolism for work is minimal).
 While carbohydrates and fats are always being metabolized to provide ATP to the muscle, distinct shifts occur in terms of mostly carbohydrates being used vs. mostly fats, and aerobically (with oxygen) vs. anaerobically (without oxygen), depending on the intensity and duration of the exercise.